 git-annex is not some flaky script that was quickly thrown together.
 I wrote it in Haskell because I wanted it to be solid and to compile down to a binary.
 And it has a fairly extensive test suite.
 (Don't be fooled by "make test" only showing a few dozen test cases; each test involves checking dozens to hundreds of assertions.)

 git-annex is not git-media, although they both approach the same problem from a similar direction.
-I only learned of git-media after writing git-annex, but I probably would have still written git-annex instead of using it.
-Currently, git-media has the advantage of using git smudge filters rather than git-annex's pile of symlinks, and it may be a tighter fit for certain situations.
+I only learned of git-media after writing git-annex, but I probably would have still written git-annex instead of using it. git-media uses git smudge filters (recently supported in git-annex as well; see unlocked files) and may be a tighter fit for certain situations.
 It lacks git-annex's support for widely distributed storage, using only a single backend data store.
 It also does not support partial checkouts of file contents, like git-annex does.

-git-annex is similarly not git-fat, which also uses git smudge filters, and also lacks git-annex' widely distributed storage and partial checkouts.
+git-annex is similarly not git-fat, which also uses git smudge filters, and also lacks git-annex's widely distributed storage and partial checkouts.

 git-annex is also not boar, although it shares many of its goals and characteristics.
 Boar implements its own version control system, rather than simply embracing and extending git.
 And while boar supports distributed clones of a repository, it does not support keeping different files in different clones of the same repository, which git-annex does, and is an important feature for large-scale archiving.